hdonati-CFU/hdonati-CFU/README.md

 - 👋 Hi, I’m @hdonati-CFU - Henrique Donati or Henny
 - 👀 I’m interested in programming, anime and games (video and board games)
 - 🌱 I’m currently learning Machine Leraning and AI
-- 💞️ I’m looking to collaborate on work projects mainly.
+- 💞️ I’m looking to collaborate on work projects mainly
 - 📫 How to reach me at henrique.donati@cfunet.net
 - 😄 Pronouns: He / Him / His
 - ⚡ Fun fact: I'm one in a Brazilian 🇧🇷 😅